CheyenneProgrammer96/CPW219-eCommerceSite/README.md

 ## Description
 This site is a practice website to showcase a website selling different types of products and their typical prices.
-Currently a work in progress

 ## Prerequisites
 - Visual Studio 2022